 Porta S. Costanzo

-Perugia, the capital of Umbria, built on several hills, had a very long and tortuous ring of walls.
+Perugia, the main town of Umbria, was built on several hills and it had a very long and tortuous ring of walls.
 With the growth of the population new peaks were included in the walls and new gates opened.
 Porta S. Costanzo was erected under Pope Sixtus V in an addition to the existing walls to protect the church of S. Pietro de' Casinensi.

-Viterbo was the central point of the extensive grant called the "patrimony of St. Peter" and is frequently mentioned in history as the residence of the popes and the scene of the papal elections in the XIIIth century.
+Viterbo was the central point of the extensive territory known as Patrimonium Petri and is frequently mentioned in history as the residence of the popes and the scene of the papal elections in the XIIIth century.
 Here the popes felt more secure than in Rome.
 The walls were built at that time.
 The most important gate is Porta Romana rebuilt on the occasion of a visit of Pope Innocent X in 1653 and embellished by Pope Clement XI in 1705.
 Between the coats of arms of the popes, the statue of St. Rita, patroness of Viterbo.

 Montefiascone and Valentano are two little towns on the hills surrounding the Lake